rafgraph/rollpkg/README.md

 #### Install `rollpkg` and `typescript`

-TypeScript is a `peerDependency` of Rollpkg, and Rollpkg will use the version of TS that you install for it's builds.
+TypeScript is a `peerDependency` of Rollpkg, and Rollpkg will use the version of TS that you install for its builds.

 ```
 npm install --save-dev rollpkg typescript